naturalis/trait-organismal-ungulates/terms/terms.md

 - 3) Animal Diversity Web. https://animaldiversity.org Accessed 2020.

 ## AVGFoodConsumption
-- The average amount of food the mature species eats in a day.
+- The average amount of food an adult member of the species eats in a day.
 - Kilograms
 - Source:
 - 1) Nutrition in Subungulates and Ungulates.
 Merck Veterinary Manual. https://www.merckvetmanual.com/management-and-nutrition/nutrition-exotic-and-zoo-animals/nutrition-in-subungulates-and-ungulates Updated June 2015.
 Accessed February 6, 2020.

 ## AVGMovingSpeed
-- The average amount of kilometers per hour a mature species can run.
+- The average speed a mature member of the species can run (measured in kilometers per hour).
 Top speed is used instead when information about the average moving speed cannot be found.
 - Kilometers/hour
 - Sources:
 - 1) Estes RD.
 The Behavior Guide to African Mammals: Including Hoofed Mammals, Carnivores, Primates.
 Berkeley (Calif.): University of California Press; 2012.